Facilitation

 Jump to: navigation, search

-Complementing knowledge-centered training, an educational approach focused on transversal competencies demands a lot more from educators.
-It addresses skills and knowledge and attitudes and combines emotional, practical and theoretical learning.
+Complementing knowledge-centered training, an educational approach focused on transversal competences demands a lot more from educators.
+It addresses skills, knowledge and attitudes and combines emotional, practical and theoretical learning.
 In addition, the needs and abilities of the learners essentially determine the agenda.
-Since the learning process thinks about the learners' autonomy and self-direction as an essential adjusting screw for success, it focuses on the learners' ability to apply what they have learned not only in one context, but in many areas of their lives.

-Facilitating a training can be very different than the kind of teaching that takes place often in schools.
+Facilitating a training can be very different than the kind of teaching that often takes place in schools.
 Traditionally, a teacher is a person who primarily disseminates knowledge.
 Facilitation, on the other hand, involves accompanying people during a learning process in which they develop competencies.
-Facilitators create the right conditions for individuals to form knowledge and skills in a self-directed way, according to their specific needs.
+Educators create the right conditions for individuals to form knowledge and skills in a self-directed way, according to their specific needs.
 This is one aspect of empowerment.
 Our profession is better understood with a new definition: a shift from teaching to facilitating, moderating, and encouraging.

 Teaching-facilitating.png